YU-MITC/moodle-mod_kalmediaassign/README.md

 Version 2.0.0

 * fixed copyright statements in various files.
+* fixed various files in order to delete statements using print_error function.
-* fixed renderer.php, single_submission_form.php, view.php, and preview.js, in order to support Kaltura OVP media players (TV Platform studio).
+* fixed grade_submission.php, renderer.php, single_submission_form.php, view.php, and preview.js, in order to support Kaltura OVP media players (TV Platform studio).
+* fixed grades_updated.php to solve a misstake about target table.
+* fixed lib.php to solve a misstake about refresh of events.

 Version 1.5.0